TomusD/muMoE-RNBERT/README.md

 ## 3. Extracting Expert Interpretability Data

 Once training is complete, use this command to run inference on the test set and extract the expert coefficients.
 This script saves a CSV file containing the activation values for every expert on every note, which we will use for the visualizations and analysis.
-Unfortunately it's slow and as we increase the number of experts it gets slower.
+Unfortunately, it's slow, and as we increase the number of experts, it gets slower.

 ```bash
 python musicbert_fork/eval_scripts/save_multi_task_predictions.py \